ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 ![a](https://github.com/HaoliangYou/ese5190-2022-lab1-firefly/blob/main/3.2.gif)

 4.3 After adding the corresponding library, I use the "keyboard" to input "o" when the sensor senses that the brightness of the external light increases.
 Correspondingly, the "keyboard" input "backspace" when the brightness decreases.
+It's worth noting that I set the decision condition for program termination.
+In the case of setting a certain error, when the light intensity is much lower than the intensity of ambient light and the test light, the test will be terminated.

 Diagram of this system